telit/arduino-charlie/README.md

 - Install the current upstream Arduino IDE at the 1.8 level or later.
 The current version is at the [Arduino website](http://www.arduino.cc/en/main/software).
 - Start Arduino and open Preferences window.
 - Enter the release link above into *Additional Board Manager URLs* field.
-- Open Boards Manager from Tools > Board menu and install *charlie* platform
+- Open Boards Manager from Tools > Board menu and install *Arduino SAMD Boards (32-bits ARM Cortex-M0+)* platform, as it is a requirement for the Cortex-M0 running on Charlie Board.
-- From Boards Manager, install also *Arduino SAMD Boards (32-bits ARM Cortex-M0+)* platform, as it is a requirement for the Cortex-M0 running on Charlie Board
+- From Boards Manager, install *charlie* platform
 - Select your Charlie board from Tools > Board menu after installation and start development.